 Problem Statement

-The pnwflights14 R package is a modified version of Hadley Wickham’s nycflights13 package and contains information about all flights that departed from the two major airports of the Pacific Northwest (PNW), SEA in Seattle and PDX in Portland, in 2014: 162,049 flights in total.
+The azflights24 R package is a modified version of Hadley Wickham’s nycflights13 package and contains information about all flights that departed from the five major airports of Arizona in 2024, including PHX in Phoenix and TUS in Tucson.
 To help understand what causes delays, it also includes a number of other useful datasets:

 • planes: construction information about each plane